Azure/azure-osconfig/SUPPORT.md

 ## Microsoft Support Policy

-Support for Kompli is limited to the resources listed above.
-For questions about the Kompli project that are not suited to a public issue, you may contact the team at [kompli@microsoft.com](mailto:kompli@microsoft.com).
+Support for kompli is limited to the resources listed above.
+For questions about the kompli project that are not suited to a public issue, you may contact the team at [kompli@microsoft.com](mailto:kompli@microsoft.com).